-Gunmen open fire in Kabul gurudwara, explosions heard nearby
+Gunmen open fire in Kabul gurudwara, India ‘deeply concerned’ by attack

-Some devotees are feared to be killed, but the number of casualties have not been confirmed yet.
+Some devotees are feared dead, but the number of casualties has not been confirmed yet.

 A group of gunmen stormed a gurudwara in Kabul and opened fire inside the complex on Saturday morning, The Indian Express reported, citing witnesses.
 At least two explosions have also been heard close to the gurudwara in the Karte Parwan area of the Afghanistan capital, according to PTI.

-Some devotees are feared to be killed, but the number of casualties has not been confirmed yet.
+Some devotees are feared dead, but the number of casualties has not been confirmed yet.
 The gunmen are still inside the building and the gurudwara is said to be under siege, The Tribune reported.

+The gunmen threw grenades at the guards of the gurudwara injuring two persons, TOLO News reported, citing the interior ministry of the Taliban-ruled Afghanistan.

 “We are on the other side of the building right now,” Gurnam Singh, the president of the gurudwara management told The Indian Express.
 “Some people are suspected to be dead, but details will be clear only when we move inside.”